 Eugene Marlow’s Heritage Ensemble

-The Heritage Ensemble is a contemporary world music quintet that records and performs Eugene Marlow’s original compositions and arrangements of Hebraic melodies in various jazz, Afro-Cuban, Brazilian, and neo-classical styles.
-In so doing, The Heritage Ensemble looks to build bridges in community among disparate cultures by presenting cultural connections through music.
+The Heritage Ensemble is an audience-interactive, contemporary world music quintet that records and performs Eugene Marlow’s original compositions and arrangements of Hebraic melodies in various jazz, Afro-Caribbean, Brazilian, and classical styles.

 The concept for The Heritage Ensemble originated in the early 1980s when Eugene Marlow was asked to perform “L’Cha Dodi” at a Shabbaton (loosely translated to mean a Sabbatical).
-The beginning text of L’Cha Dodi is “Beloved, come to meet Shabbat.”
 In the process of preparing this piece Dr. Marlow experimentally applied jazz chords underneath the melodic line.
-From this simple beginning has evolved a portfolio of arrangements, a concert performance quintet, and three CDs: “Making the Music Our Own” (MEII Enterprises 2006), “Celebrations: Festive Melodies from the Hebraic Songbook” (MEII Enterprises 2010), and “A Fresh Take” (MEII Enterprises 2011).
-All these CDs are available at cdbaby.com.
+From this simple beginning has evolved a portfolio of arrangements, a concert performance quintet, and eight CDs: “Making the Music Our Own” (MEII Enterprises 2006), “Celebrations: Festive Melodies from the Hebraic Songbook” (MEII Enterprises 2010), “A Fresh Take” (MEII Enterprises 2011), “Mosaica” (MEII Enterprises 2014), “Hallelujah: Jazzy & Classical Piano Variations from the Hebraic Songbook” (MEII Enterprises 2015), “Changes” (MEII Enterprises 2015), “Obrigado Brasil!“–a nine track CD of original sambas and bossa novas–(MEII Enterprises 2016), and “A Not So Silent Night” (MEII Enterprises 2016).

 Read “Making the Music Our Own”: The Adaptability of Jewish Liturgical and Folk Music.